-This Policy outlines complaint procedures that are available to any Participant who believes that he or she has been subjected to Discrimination or Harassment in the course of his or her participation in, and activities with, the Society.
+This Policy outlines complaint procedures that are available to any Participant who believes that they have been subjected to Discrimination or Workplace Harassment in the course of their participation in, and activities with, the Society.
 Furthermore, as a policy of the Society, a breach of this Policy by a Participant may result in sanctions or disciplinary measures being imposed upon the Participant in accordance with any Discipline Policy of the Society, in effect from time to time.

-The Society encourages the reporting of any allegations of Discrimination or Harassment regardless of whom the alleged offender might be.
-While the Society is committed to resolving any incidents of Discrimination or Harassment internally, nothing in this Policy precludes any Participant in the course of his or her participation in, and activities with, the Society from filing a complaint under the Human Rights Code or the Occupational Health and Safety Act, contacting police or seeking any other available remedy.
+The Society encourages the reporting of any allegations of Discrimination or Workplace Harassment regardless of whom the alleged offender might be.
+While the Society is committed to resolving any incidents of Discrimination or Workplace Harassment internally, nothing in this Policy precludes any Participant in the course of their participation in, and activities with, the Society from filing a complaint under the Human Rights Code or the Occupational Health and Safety Act, contacting police or seeking any other available remedy.

-Any individual participating in the activities of the Society and who engages in Discrimination or Harassment may expose himself or herself personally to damages in the event of a successful lawsuit or human rights claim being brought before the applicable human rights commission, court of law or other legal decision-maker.
+Any individual participating in the activities of the Society and who engages in Discrimination or Workplace Harassment may expose themself personally to damages in the event of a successful lawsuit or human rights claim being brought before the applicable human rights tribunal, court of law or other legal decision-maker.

-If the alleged offender is a director, officer, committee or task force member of the Society and such individual is found to have breached the provisions of this Policy, he or she will be ineligible for indemnification by the Society for any costs, charges or expenses, including any amount paid to settle an action or to satisfy a judgment, that he or she has personally incurred in respect of any civil, criminal or administrative proceeding brought against him or her by the complainant.
+If the alleged offender is a director, officer, committee or task force member of the Society and such individual is found to have breached the provisions of this Policy, they will be ineligible for indemnification by the Society for any costs, charges or expenses, including any amount paid to settle an action or to satisfy a judgment, that they have personally incurred in respect of any civil, criminal or administrative proceeding brought against them by the complainant.
 A director or officer of the Society, if found to have breached the provisions of this Policy, will also be denied any recourse or access to the Society's directors' and officers' liability insurance, if any, because a breach of the provisions of this Policy suggests that the director or officer of the Society has not acted honestly and in good faith with a view to the best interests of the Society.

-All Participants who experience or observe Harassment or Discrimination by another Participant are required to report such incidents to the Society in accordance with the Complaint and Incident Reporting Procedure below.
+All Participants who experience or observe Harassment or Workplace Discrimination by another Participant are required to report such incidents to the Society in accordance with the Complaint and Incident Reporting Procedure below.